 Pre-training teaches the model language.
 It processes trillions of tokens with a simple next-token prediction objective.
 This is the expensive part: millions of GPU-hours.
 It produces a "base model" that's good at text completion but not at following instructions.

 Fine-tuning (SFT) teaches the model to be useful.
-Using 10K-100K high-quality instruction/response pairs, the model learns to follow instructions, answer questions, and produce formatted output.
+Using tens of thousands to millions of curated instruction/response pairs, the model learns to follow instructions, answer questions, and produce formatted output.

 Alignment teaches the model to be safe and helpful according to human values.
 RLHF and DPO both use human preference data (pairs of responses where humans indicate which is better) to steer the model away from harmful, incorrect, or unhelpful outputs.